Jeffrey-Chen-Au/chat-system-architecture/docs/firebase-backend.md

-# Live CHat — Firebase Backend Architecture
+# Live Chat — Firebase Backend Architecture

+---

 ## 1. Overview

-This document describes the Firebase backend architecture used by Live Chat App.
+This document describes the Firebase backend architecture used by the Live Chat app.

 ### Focus